RobertArtigas/DEVUNA__IDE__/README.md

 ## C:\\\_GIT\_\\Devuna\\\_\_IDE\_\_\\LibSrc\\win

 ![A](https://github.com/RobertArtigas/DEVUNA__IDE__/blob/main/wiki/Images/DEVUNA_LIBSRC_01.PNG)
-<br/>**If you do not have them installed in your LibSrc already,** you will need to add Mark Goldberg's debuger class and additional source files in your **LibSrc** directory.
-They are _debuger.inc, debuger.clw, TUFO.int, and FileAccessModes.EQU._ They are included in the **LibSrc** directory with underscores in case you do not have them.
-A simple removal of the underscores will get you those files.
-You can also get the files from the **GiHub** repository at
+<br/>**If you do not have them installed in your LibSrc already,** you might need to add Mark Goldberg's debuger class
+and additional source files in your **LibSrc** directory.
+They are _debuger.inc, debuger.clw, TUFO.int, and FileAccessModes.EQU._
+They are included in the **LibSrc** directory with _underscores_ in case you do not have them.
-https://github.com/MarkGoldberg/ClarionCommunity/tree/master/CW/Shared/Src where those files are located.
+A simple removal of the _underscores_ will get you those files.
+You can also get the files from the **GiHub** repository at https://github.com/MarkGoldberg/ClarionCommunity/tree/master/CW/Shared/Src where those files are located.

 The debuger class is used in the _csciviewer.inc, and csciviewer.clw._ That class is used in the Class Viewer utility, and the relevant debuger code items